biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

     - Beginner
 ---

-> Conclusion: The two platforms offer quite different approaches that help beginners to step into the industry.
+> The two platforms offer quite different approaches that help beginners to step into the industry.
 It depends on your expectation and available time to decide which approach suits you better.

 ## Background
 Last year, when I decided to begin my career in programming, I took some Computer Science courses including C++ in college.
 I found that it was very easy to forget what I learned through traditional lectures in classroom.
 Following the advice of a programmer friend, I shifted to Coursera and Udacity, and also explored some other online platforms on the market.